 Total remuneration % (annualised at target)

-Fixed TEC EC Variable (performance base
+Fixed TEC Variable (performance based)

 STI LTI

 CEO 40 30 (50% deferred) 30

 Senior executives 45 30 (50% deferred) 25

-1. These figures may not necessarily reflect the relative value derived from each of the components, which depends on actual performance against targets for the variable components.
+These figures may not necessarily reflect the relative value derived from each of the components, which depends on actual performance against targets for the variable components.
 The STI percentages are based on achieving the relevant performance targets.
 The LTI percentages are based on the maximum LTI available at the time of grant to each Senior executive.